강의

 https://www.threads.com/@noon.oji/post/DPxfkalEa70?xmt=AQF0d1--rNTDuzz4FWPsK-AD5DjZPI-3A73KvjLY1ERCkQ&slof=1

-Through interview experiences with various American big tech companies like Apple, Meta, Tesla, and Snapchat, I deeply realized that America is a collective that handles terabytes of data at global companies while always thinking about users.
-As a result, the barriers have become higher for American global companies to evaluate resumes from thousands or tens of thousands of candidates, and algorithm and system design capabilities have become important.
+Through interview experiences with various American big tech companies such as Apple, Meta, Tesla, and Snapchat, I deeply realized that these global companies in the United States are organizations that handle terabytes of data and always think about their users.
+As a result, the barriers have become higher for global American companies to evaluate resumes from thousands or even tens of thousands of applicants, and algorithm and system design capabilities have become crucial.

 Additionally, those who are currently working on side projects alone will be able to proactively determine what kind of system design would make a good portfolio.

-Through small group education with various big tech engineers from Apple, Google, Netflix, Meta, OpenAI, and others, along with pair programming and discussion-based classes with talented individuals educated in various countries including the US, India, and China, I received training in curricula such as system design, algorithms, frontend, DB design, OOD design, and more.
-Based on my experience interviewing with Apple, Tesla, Meta, and others, I created practical lectures based on real systems.
-By sharing this with you all, at a time when the US and China are engaged in an IT war over AI supremacy, the vision and purpose of this lecture is to use it as a stepping stone to help Korea, the US, and China stand side by side - not as engineers who simply take and use recipes, but to build the strength to understand the core essence and implement new things from an engineering perspective.
+I've received training through small group education from engineers at various big tech companies like Apple, Google, Netflix, Meta, and OpenAI, and through pair programming and discussion-based classes with talented individuals educated in diverse countries including the US, India, and China.
+I learned curricula such as system design, algorithms, frontend, DB design, OOD design, and more.
+Based on my experience interviewing with companies like Apple, Tesla, and Meta, I created this hands-on course based on real systems.
+By sharing this with you, at a time when the US and China are engaged in an IT war over AI dominance, I hope this course serves as a stepping stone to help engineers from the US, China, and Korea alike become not just engineers who simply adopt recipes, but ones who understand the core essence and can implement new things.
+This is the vision and purpose of this course.

 - Global Service Design